hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 ## Learning Objectives

-* Capture previous commands into a shell script
+- Capture previous commands into a shell script
-* Describe variables in Shell and the different use cases
-* Illustrate the use of variables in a shell script
+- Implement variables in a shell script

 ## Shell scripts